quixio/quix-streams/docs/publish.md

 	var client = new QuixStreams.Streaming.KafkaStreamingClient("127.0.0.1:9092");
 	```

-You can find other ways to connect to your message broker in the [Connect](connect.md) section.
+You can read about other ways to connect to your message broker in the [Connecting to a broker](connect.md) section of this documentation.

 ## Create a topic producer

-In order to publish data to a topic you need an instance of `TopicProducer`.
-This instance allow you to publish data and additional context for streams using the provided topic.
+To publish data to a topic you need an instance of `TopicProducer`.
+This instance enables you to publish data and additional context for streams using the provided topic.
 You can create an instance using the client’s `get_topic_producer` method, passing the `TOPIC` as the parameter.

 === "Python"